alxmrtnz/alxmrtnz.github.io/_posts/thoughts/2016-10-05-optimizing-onboarding-for-benchmarcs.md

 	<span class="img-caption">We created user-flow diagrams to outline functionality in the initial onboarding and setup, including the ability to add competitor funeral homes (Getting Started Step 3)</span>
 </div>

+### Evaluating Funeral Home Needs
 Conversations with our product owners and several potential users led us to focus on the addition of competitors on a local, rather than regional or national level.
-We learned that even when the competition has multiple locations across a state or region, homes tend to focus on the competing branch closest to them.
+We learned that even when a competitor has multiple locations across a state or region, funeral homes tend to focus on the competing branch closest to them.

-In allow users to add competing funeral homes, we started by approximating the user's location in order to show an suggested set of homes in their area.
+To allow users to add competing funeral homes, we started by approximating the user's location to show a suggested set of homes in their area.
 The page displayed the user's closest zip code and provided a radius selector to filter results.

 <div class="pop-out-image__container">
 	<a href="{{ site.url }}/assets/zapier/images/benchmarcs-add-competitors-v1.png" target="_blank" class="">